John Ishiyama

 John Toaru Ishiyama (born 1960) is an American political scientist.
 He is a University Distinguished Research Professor of Political Science, and Chairperson of the Department of Political Science.
 He is also the Piper Professor of Texas at the University of North Texas.
 He studies comparative politics, particularly the party structure and democratization of Post-Soviet states, as well as the politics of Ethiopia.
 He is a past President of the American Political Science Association.

+Life

-Education and early work
+Education

 Ishiyama grew up in Parma, Ohio.
 He has credited his decision to become a political scientist with an early interest in how things change and evolve.
 Ishiyama attended Bowling Green State University, graduating with a BA in political science and history in 1982.
 He then pursued an MA at the University of Michigan's Center for Russian and East European Studies, graduating in 1985.
 In 1992, Ishiyama earned a PhD in political science from Michigan State University.